pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 (pronoun-1)

 Demonstrative pronouns represent nouns.
 It expresses the position and the time.
 It can be both singular and plural.
-These pronouns include this, that, these and those.
+These pronouns include this, that, these, and those.
 Some examples are;

 1. This is great.
 2. Is that yours?